 Region: Hall-Wattens

-We were welcomed with calm energy – it was the first time during this difficult year that there was no trace of hustle and bustle, nor stress or Corona.
-The hut has been renovated and when you stand in the washroom or toilet – which seem like modern bathrooms – you nearly forget that you are at 2,019 metres above sea level.
-A special highlight for me as a climbing fan: an inside and outside boulder wall!
-After a long mountain hike, you can hang on the boulder wall for a while.
-The food was delicious, as well as the Schnaps.
-The two managers definitely know how to run the show – or better said the Alpine Association hut.
-All I can say “Keep it up and see you next summer!”.
-One thing I’ll remember for the future: this kind of holiday is definitely more than just a Plan B. – Julia Müller
+We were welcomed with calm energy it was the first time during this difficult year that there was no trace of hustle and bustle: no stress, no Corona.
+The hut has been renovated, and standing in the WC more like luxurious bathrooms you can easily forget that you are at 2,019 metres above sea level.
+A special highlight for me as a climbing fan was the indoor and outdoor boulder wall.
+After a long day hiking there is no better way to relax than hanging around on the boulder wall for a while.
+The food and schnapps were delicious.
+The two friendly managers definitely know how to run the show or, to be more precise, the hut.
+All I can say is, “Keep it up and see you next summer!“.
+Looking forward, this kind of holiday will definitely be more than just a Plan B. – Julia Müller

 6. Discovery: Hinterhornbach